-Watching a master’s seemingly effortless performance of any high skilled activity, from dance to music to athletics, leaves us slack-jawed time and again.
+Watching a master’s seemingly effortless performance of any high-skill activity, from dance to music to athletics, leaves us slack-jawed time and again.
 Is it just good genes?
 Does he avoid some of your favorite vices, like beer and ice cream?
-Or is it something else, something which should be intuitively obvious, but is often the last place we think to look…
+Or is it something else, something that should be intuitively obvious but is often the last place we think to look…

 Only Perfect Practice Makes Perfect

 Here’s something of a mantra that we’ve been sharing with our athletes for years now: “If you practice it wrong, all you do is get really good at doing it wrong.”

 Professional athletes make it look so easy.
 Another deep three from Steph Curry; a perfectly aimed bullet from Tom Brady; Adam Ondra waltzing up the Dawn Wall with less struggle than you spent on your last bout with 5.11b … in the gym.
 How do they do it?

 We learn skills though repetition, for better or worse.
 Your brain has an amazing ability to acquire new skills.
 Think of a baby learning to take its first steps.
 What you are witnessing is myelination at work.
 With repeated attempts to solve the balance and locomotion problems of standing and walking, the baby’s brain is continually refining the correct motor units to recruit, the force with which to contract those muscles, and the proper sequence to fire them.
 When the wiring and firing patterns are in their earliest stages, the movements are uncoordinated and the baby falls.
 But after some number of tries, the brain figures out a better recruitment and firing pattern and the baby walks.
 From that moment on, the motor patterns just keep getting better and better until these movements are done unconsciously.
 Every motor skill you have acquired in your lifetime, from holding a pencil and writing your name to sending your favorite 12c, has occurred in just this way.